 We looked at everything we could find online using Google to look for the nuggets of information we knew would be out there somewhere.
 It seemed that the Trust had issues in maternity as far back as at least the end of 2013.
 Local CCG reports told us that the number and themes of serious incidents had prompted talks with the Trust and NHS England (NHSE).
 This led to a risk summit and then the RCOG were commissioned to carry out a full audit which prompted the risk entry.

-The risk register prompted us to ask for a copy of the RCOG report that had led to the risk entry CRR26 and so we raised a FOI to get a copy.
+The risk register prompted us to ask for a copy of the RCOG report that had led to the risk entry CRR26 and so we raised a Freedom of Information request to get a copy.
 After around 4 weeks the response came through from their FOI office with a link to the report which we downloaded.
+We were staggered by what we read.
 The report had been researched by 5 RCOG assessors in November 2015, 2 full years before Harry was born.

 This was the introduction to the RCOG Audit report published in February 2016, researched in November 2015.
 It clearly shows that there were already serious concerns running up to the commissioning of the audit.